nscaledev/uni/testing-cookbook.md

 valuable, because it will usually put more code under test, and it will make fewer assumptions about the implementation.

+**How to get started**

  - you may need to separate out the HTTP Handler for a set of routes, [uni-region/handler/images][image-handler-commit], to make it possible to test those routes in isolation
+ - define interfaces for the methods that the handler needs to call and mock them
+ - write a helper to construct the mock controller and the handler
+ - you will probably need to inject things into the `context.Context` -- look for similar tests
  - you can [call the handler methods directly][image-handler-call-method] with a http.NewRequest
  - use http.NewRecorder to capture responses ([ibid][])